ammarkhocan/ammarismail.com/README.md

 ## Overview

 **ammarismail.com** is the personal website of Ammar Ismail Khocan.
 It showcases a professional profile, portfolio of projects, and contact information.
-This site was built as an online presence to represent my skills and work in web development and UI/UX design.
+This site was built as an online presence to represent my skills and work in web development.

 ## Pages